ld258166011/QRIS/README.md

 ## Related repositories

-* [QAIS](https://github.com/ld258166011/QAIS): the data collection tool that captures network traffic while a query is typed into an incremental search website.
+* [QAIS](https://github.com/ld258166011/QAIS): the data collection tool that captures network traffic while an English or Chinese query is typed into an incremental search website.

 * [ISTD](https://github.com/ld258166011/ISTD): the traffic dataset that contains 32.4k samples of English and Chinese queries captured on 9 incremental search websites.